ajLapid718/YahooFantasyBasketballScript/README.md

 By the way, if you take a look at the actual source code (lines of code in the scripts), you can probably figure out what most of the code is doing.
 Ruby is generally known for being semantic (readable) and was designed with being as close to English statements as possible.
 Once you sift through all of the vocabulary (what), find reliable sources of information (who), develop intuition for what goes where (where), get to know rationales for certain designs and principles (why), and keep in mind that there's a time and place for everything (when)...then you'll ride up the learning curve fairly quickly!
 Patience and confidence helps, too...just like anything else.
 At the root of it, that's what I'm trying to express: coding is like learning how to learn and is a lot like things you may have had too learn before.
 Just like any language, there's the read-write-speak domains with separate but related perspectives.
 Use analogies...use metaphors...use whatever is necessary.

-I hope this helps you on your journey, despite how lengthy it turned out to be.
+Now if you know you'll be busy or if you anticipate being on vacation for a while, you can run this script so that your active players are on board.
+Maybe you can just draft all 13 players and set your lineup for the rest of the year...that'd be interesting.
+In any case, I hope this helps you on your journey, despite how lengthy it turned out to be.
+On one final note, I like to believe that lightweight automation is not necessarily meant to be faster or better than what a person can do.
+The primary point is for the tasks to be done by the computer and not by the person for any reason the user justifies.
+It's nice to have optimized speeds, but the main intent is just to get the job done on your behalf.
+Other than that, take care.

+Best,

+Allan James Lapid

 ## Possible Areas With Room for Improvement